yogiindia/flick-movie-app/README.md

-# Svelte TailwindCss boilerplate
+# Flick Movie App
-Simple setup to start with sveltejs and tailwindcss.
+A movie app built with svelte and tailwind css.